 Carla Dietz received her M. Div from Yale Divinity School in 2008 after many years as a Christian Education director for several churches in Fairfield County.
 She also holds a B.A. from Syracuse University and a Masters in Special Education from Fairfield University and has taught children and adults in that sphere.
 Carla has a Certificate in Christian Education from Hartford Seminary and is accredited in Interim Ministry though the UCC and the Interim Ministry Network.
-She has served on the UCC Committee on Ministry and Board of Directors in the Massachusetts Conference, part of the new Tri-State Conference.
+She has served on the UCC Committee on Ministry and Board of Directors in the Massachusetts Conference, part of the new Southern New England Conference.

-Carla was recently part-time senior pastor for United Congregational Church in Norwalk.
-Before that she served five years as Senior Pastor at Greendale People’s Church, in Worcester, MA.
-Prior to that position, she was the Associate Pastor at United Church of Rowayton in Norwalk, CT for five years.
+Carla served five years as Senior Pastor at Greendale People’s Church, in Worcester, MA., was the Associate Pastor at United Church of Rowayton in Norwalk, CT for five years and CE Director for six.
 Carla has a passion for pastoral care for all ages and appreciates the role of technology in today’s church.

 Carla lives in Fairfield, CT, with her husband, John Carroll, who works part time both at Ridgefield Congregational Church and Greens Farms Congregational Church and now sings with our choir.
-She has an adult daughter, Elizabeth, engaged to be married, two married stepsons, Andy and Jeff Carroll, and three grandchildren.
-Bella is their beloved family dog.
+She has an adult daughter, Elizabeth, married to Kevin, two married stepsons, Andy and Jeff Carroll, and five grandchildren, Charlie, Lane, Lincoln, Leia, and Alasdair.
+Bella is their beloved family dog who is a veteran Church Dog.

 Patrick Collins is a 2003 graduate of Nebraska Wesleyan University, where he majored in psychology and played football.
 He then went on to the University of Missouri where he received his Masters in Counseling.
 From 2005-2012 Patrick was the Director of Youth Ministries at Countryside Congregational Community Church in Omaha, Nebraska.
 In 2013 be began at Iliff School of Theology (receiving his MDiv) and also joined Vine Congregational Church in Lincoln, Nebraska as their Youth Director/Pastoral Student Intern.
 Patrick is ordained.
 Earlier this year he filled in as pastor when Vine’s senior minister went on sabbatical.